 Stepped or stepless?
 Stepless grinders do not have presets, rather they have an infinite number of grind settings.
 They are not as easy to use as stepped grinders, but true connoisseurs love them for the fact that they completely control the grind.

-It can be daunting for the average person when they first start researching coffee grinders.
+Researching coffee grinders can be daunting for the average person.
 Sites where passionate coffee aficionados gather can be quite strident in their opinions, and quite contemptuous of anything they don't consider a "serious" grinder.
 Some of these folks have such sensitive palates that they're rarely pleased unless they have a professional barista-quality brew.

 Elsewhere in this report: